Skip to main content

 The Food: Two Tasting Menus and an À La Carte Option

 Chef David Jesus structures the offering around three formats.
 The à la carte gives you flexibility if you want to eat selectively.
 The two tasting menus are where the kitchen shows its range.
-The Expedição (Expedition) runs to 8 moments; Caminhos (Paths) goes to 12 and draws on the chef's experiences across Portugal and the flavours of its former colonies , expect Brazilian, Mozambican, and Goan references sitting alongside Alentejo ingredients.
+The Expedição (Expedition) runs to 8 moments; Caminhos (Paths) goes to 12 and draws on the chef's experiences across Portugal and the flavours of its former colonies, expect Brazilian, Mozambican, Goan references sitting alongside Alentejo ingredients.
 This is a genuinely considered menu architecture, not a standard tasting format with a regional theme bolted on.

-The duck with rice, snails, and watercress has been cited as a standout: a combination that reads as unusual but works as a tribute to the chef's own family history from Sintra.
+The duck with rice, snails, watercress has been cited as a standout: a combination that reads as unusual but works as a tribute to the chef's own family history from Sintra.
 The red mullet from Setúbal, plated with Algarve-style xerém cornmeal porridge and a Brazilian moqueca reference, is the kind of dish that makes the colonial flavour thread legible rather than abstract.
 Both dishes illustrate what the kitchen is doing: using personal memory and Portuguese geography as a map, not as decoration.

-If you have been before and defaulted to the shorter menu, Caminhos at 12 moments is the logical next visit , it gives the kitchen more space to develop the colonial and travel themes that make MAPA distinct from other creative Portuguese restaurants.
+If you have been before and defaulted to the shorter menu, Caminhos at 12 moments is the logical next visit, it gives the kitchen more space to develop the colonial and travel themes that make MAPA distinct from other creative Portuguese restaurants.

 Does the Service Earn the Price?